Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 (3, 4)
 ```

-Then apply it to that same subarray
+Then, apply it to that same subarray:

 ```py
 >>> a[0, mask]
 array([ 6,  7,  8,  9, 10, 11])
 ```

-The [tuple](tuple-indices) index `(0, mask)` works just like any other
+The [tuple](tuple-indices) index `(0, mask)` works just like any other tuple
-tuple index: it selects the subarray `a[0]` along the first axis, then
+index: it selects the subarray `a[0]` along the first axis, then applies the
-applies the `mask` to the remaining dimensions.
-The shape of `mask`, `(3, 4)`
+`mask` to the remaining dimensions.
+The shape of `mask`, `(3, 4)`, matches
-matches those remaining dimensions (by construction), so the index is valid.
+those remaining dimensions (by construction), so the index is valid.

 Masking a subset of dimension is not as common as masking the entire array
 `a`, but it does happen.
 Remember that we can always think of an array as an
 "array of subarrays".
 For instance, suppose we have a video with 1920 x 1080
 pixels and 500 frames.
 This might be represented as an array of shape `(500,
-1080, 1920, 3)`, where the final dimension 3 represents the 3 RGB color values
+1080, 1920, 3)`, where the final dimension, 3, represents the 3 RGB color
-of a pixel.
-We can think of this array as 500 `(1080, 1920, 3)` "frames".
-Or
+values of a pixel.
+We can think of this array as 500 `(1080, 1920, 3)`
-as 500 x 1080 x 1920 3-tuple "pixels".
-Or we could slice along the last
+"frames".
+Or as 500 x 1080 x 1920 3-tuple "pixels".
+Or we could slice along
-dimension and think of it as 3 `(500, 1080, 1920)` video "channels", one for
+the last dimension and think of it as 3 `(500, 1080, 1920)` video "channels",
-each primary color.
+one for each primary color.

 In each case, we imagine that our array is really an array (or a stack or
 batch) of subarrays, where some of our dimensions are the "stacking"